Subway (restaurant): Overview

 Subway's core product is the submarine sandwich (or "sub").
 It also sells wraps, salad, paninis, and baked goods (including cookies, doughnuts, and muffins).
 Subway also sells breakfast sandwiches, English muffins, and flatbread.
 In 2006, "personal pizzas" debuted in some US markets.
 These are made to order (like the subs) and heated for 85 seconds.
 Breakfast and pizza items are only available in select locations.
 In November 2009, Subway signed a deal to serve exclusively Seattle's Best Coffee coffee as part of its breakfast menu in the US.

 Subway's best-selling sandwich, the B.M.T. (short for "Biggest, Meatiest, Tastiest"), contains pepperoni, salami and ham.
 It was introduced as a reference to Brooklyn-Manhattan Transit, connecting to the "subway" name.

 In April 2017, Subway announced the addition of paninis to its menu.
 Chipotle Steak & Cheese, Triple Cheese, Chicken Cordon Bleu, and Italian B.M.T.
 Melt were the four variations announced.
 In September 2018, Subway debuted the Chipotle Cheesesteak sandwich for a limited time.
 Regional testing of a crispy chicken sandwich also began taking place in Arkansas.
 In January 2024, Subway debuted Sidekicks, a new range of footlong baked goods in partnership with Cinnabon and Auntie Anne's.

 SubDog

 Subway's SubDog is an American-style hotdog, topped with mozzarella cheese, tomato sauce and a limited-edition tangy mustard, in which started as an April Fool's joke in 2022 but due to popular demand Subway brought the SubDog to reality as a limited-time offer.
 Subway announced the return of the SubDog in Australia for a limited time in 2024 between 2 September to 6 October.
+It was introduced in Canda in the summer of 2026 as well.